 “My music emerges from the heart of Caribbean rhythms and chants.
 We are a creative mixture of cultures – an explosion of sounds, colors, and imagination.
-It has always been my universe, my poetic vision of the world. “
+It has always been my universe, my poetic vision of the world… “

-Aquino’s most celebrated orchestral composition Espacio Ritualhad its European premiere by the Orchestre Philharmonique de Radio France during the 2015 Festival Presences, resulting in remarkable appraisal from La Musique au Jour le Jour: “Aquino has very well listened to the French composers, Boulez or Varese, developing in this piece a deeply personal language and an inventive mastery for writing to the orchestra”.
+Darwin’s most celebrated orchestral composition, Espacio Ritual, had its European premiere by the Orchestre Philharmonique de Radio France during the Festival Presences, resulting in glowing praise from La Musique au Jour le Jour: “Aquino has very well listened to the French composers, Boulez or Varese, developing in this piece a deeply personal language and an inventive mastery for writing to the orchestra”.

 Other orchestral works have been performed by international ensembles such as Simón Bolívar Symphony Orchestra of Venezuela, Philharmonisches Staatsorchester Mainz, Saarländisches Staatsorchester in Germany, The Orchestra of the Americas, Santo Domingo Music Festival Orchestra, Filarmónica Boca del Rio in Mexico, Washington University Symphony Orchestra, Música Sacra Philharmonic, Dominican National Symphony Orchestra, FIU Symphony Orchestra in Miami and the National Symphony Orchestra of El Salvador.